Use the best materials and reveal the qualities of those materials and the craftsmanship of their assembly.

 Concrete and steel are the two most important material choices to the experience of the DTS Project House.
 The heavy, earthbound, board formed concrete retains the earth and provides a physical and visual base for the light, floating, painted steel framed glass boxes.
 The juxtaposition of the organic, crafted, poured concrete walls and the precise, manmade, assembled steel is an expression of the many dualities that the DTS Project House attempts to reconcile: city and garden; community and individual, standards and freedom; natural and manmade; crafted and assembled; whole and part; ancient and modern; compression and tension; light and shade; integrated and articulated; in situ and prefabricated; protection and liberation; tradition and new.
 The physical, visual, and cultural properties of the two materials are used to fulfill one of architecture’s purposes: reconciling many of life’s necessary dynamic dualities.

 The other important material choice is the rock filled gabion outer protective walls that physically and conceptually anchor the house to its hillside site.
 The way in which this durable, organic, earth material “protects” the precious, refined, man-made steel and glass boxes is another of the expressed material juxtapositions that gives the DTS Project House its form, its aesthetic, and its spatial experience.
-The physical realities of this material choice and installation method also expresses the purpose of the family institution – to provide the necessary filter between the individual ad the community.
+The physical realities of this material choice and installation method also expresses the purpose of the family institution – to provide the necessary filter between the individual and the community.

 The further DTS Project House building material palette includes rammed earth; metals including rusted corten steel, blackened steel, brushed stainless steel, zincalume, and powder coated metal fabrications; integrally colored acid washed concrete; clear anodized aluminum doors and windows; clear and fritted glass; woods including clear sealed mahogany, Brazilian cherry, and douglas fir; stainless steel cable; translucent acrylic and polycarbonate panels; ledger stone; and felt and shear weave fabrics.